28 Awesome DIY Magnet Projects

 Do you have a couple of kid wooden puzzles that are missing a few pieces?
 Grab the puzzle pieces and turn them into magnets that kids will love!

-Dye a bunch of tiny blocks in different colors, stick magnet paper on the back, and use them with young kids.
+Dye a bunch of tiny blocks (or even Marbles) in different colors, stick magnet paper on the back, and use them with young kids.
 You could do all kinds of activities with these blocks, from math to art.

 These awesome DIY magnets are made with Altoid tins and jar lids, inspirational words printed on paper, and interesting papers such as pages from children’s books and old calendars.
 You could have a lot of fun creating your own inspirational magnets with things you have around the house!